 - Categorize and generalize code into useful functions. - Recognize when a function could help to simplify a program.

-Play through the puzzles to find any potential problem areas for your class.
+□Play through the puzzles to find any potential problem areas for your class.□Make sure ever student has a journal.

 Heads Up!
 Please make a copy of any documents you plan to share with students.